Call Today +44 207 993 6524

 The golden rule is: if you've paid for a service they don't need thanking.
 You haven't got the time to thank all the people who really mean something to you let alone the florists, wedding planners, car suppliers and cake makers.
 Unless they're giving the proceeds to starving orphans, then forget about them.

 I've worked with enough grooms around the world to understand just how important their parents are to them and I've seen enough draft speeches to see just how spectacularly they seem to cock this one up.
 Dismissing your beloved parents in a sentence is poor but then, as so often happens, spending two paragraphs talking about how great your new in laws are is nothing short of thick.
-Make sure you thank both in equal measure and with a dollop of humour.
+Make sure you thank both in equal measure and with a dollop of humor.

 There are really three you could make but the only one you have to make is to the bridesmaids.
 A good idea is to toast the parents, although complicated family situations might see you having to word this carefully and often a groom would like a toast to absent friends.
 Never ever toast the bride in isolation - it's weird and uncomfortable, and never make people stand for the toasts - it'll break your flow and to be honest they're happier seated.